-Planter and country official life in Fiji, in these days, seems to be approximating to what one has heard of life in the West Indies, in the prosperous times of the earlier nineteenth century.
-The comfortable houses, the consideration for "appearances" dictated naturally by a high self-respect, the taste for literature and music, the generous hospitality and free-handed entertaining, the pretty, though simple dress of the women, the manly, open-air character of the men, the absence of stress or hurry-all these things tend to make the country class of the Fijis representative of a dignified, pleasant era that one almost fancied had passed away from British colonial life.
+Planter life in Fiji, in these days, seems to be approxirnating closely to what one has heard of planter life in the West Indies, in the prosperous times of the earlier Nineteenth Century.
+The comfortable houses, the consideration of "appearances" that really means the highest self-respect, the taste for literature and music, the generous hospitality and free-handed entertaining, the pretty, though simple dress of the women, the manly. open-air character of the men, the absence of stress or hurry-all these things tend to make the planter class of the Fijis representative of a dignified pleasant era that one almost fancied had passed away from British colonial life.
 Fiji is certainly not as other colonies.
-A colony, generally speaking, is purely English, like India, its people being, in consequence, impatient of their surroundings, and only eager to get home for good-or it is purely colonial, like Australia, with a new set of national characteristics, which may be better or worse than the characteristics of the home English, but are at all events quite different.
+A colony. generally speaking, is purely English, like India, its people being, in consequence, impatient of their surroundings. and only eager to get home for good-or it is purely colonial, like Australia, with a new set of national characteristics, which may be better or worse than the characteristics of the home English, but are at all events quite different.
 Fiji, however, has steered a course of its own, and is Colonial and English at the same time.
-It is hard to understand why, for the settler in these islands, early or recent, seems always to have come with the idea of making the country his permanent home, and to have carried out his intention in most cases; furthermore, he is proud of his country, and ready to defend it against all comparisons.
-The fact, however, remains-Fiji is more English than any colony south of the Line.
+It is hard to understand why, for the settler in these islands, early or recent, seems always to have come with the idea of making the country his permanent home, and to have carried it out in most cases; furthermore, he is usually proud of his country, and ready to defend it against all comparisons.
+The fact, however, remains-Fiji is more English than any other colony south of the Line.
 A Briton may be pardoned for thinking that it is none the worse.